-Dale Ritter joined us as a financial consultant in June 2014 and has served as our Vice President-Finance since August 2014.
+August 2014.
 From May 2011 to November 2013, Mr. Ritter served in various roles at Coronado Biosciences, Inc., most recently as Senior Vice President, Finance and Chief Accounting Officer.
-Prior to his work at Coronado Biosciences Inc., from January 2011 to May 2011, Mr. Ritter served as an Independent Financial Consultant.
-Mr. Ritter received a B.A. from Syracuse University and an M.B.A. from Babson College.
+From January 2011 to May 2011, Mr. Ritter served as an Independent Financial Consultant and from 1994 to 2009 Mr. Ritter served in various roles and most recently as Senior Vice President and Chief Accounting Officer at Indevus Pharmaceuticals, Inc. Mr. Ritter received a B.A. from Syracuse University and an M.B.A. from Babson College.